 I have not received a COVID-19 booster shot.

 Prepare the appropriate form.
-Exemptions are only allowed for medical or religious reasons:
+Booster exemptions are allowed for medical, religious, or philosophical reasons:

 Submit your exemption request online and upload your completed medical or religious exemption form.

 Booster Requirement Compliance

 Employees who do not report their booster vaccination or request an exemption by March 18, 2022 will be contacted.
 They will be expected to take immediate action to comply.
 Failure to comply will result in additional action from the university, which may include disciplinary action.